 These Gluten-Free Butternut Squash Ravioli in Brown Butter Sage Sauce may seriously be the best things I’ve ever made.
-And I gotta tell ya, I really didn’t have high hopes for these puppies.
+So much so, that I double batch so we can have more for Thanksgiving!

 And the deliciously flavorful butternut squash ravioli filling?
 You’ll whip it up in no time.
 I will hold your hand and make sure you don’t jump.
 We’ll be fine, I promise.
 Here we go.

 - 4 eggs (+1 for egg wash)

 - salt and pepper

 - 2 small or medium sized butternut squash

 - 1 15 oz container of fresh ricotta (or dairy-free ricotta, like my 2-ingredient cashew ricotta)

 - 4 gluten-free almond cookies, almond meringues, or amaretti cookies